 The Company does not fall within the scope of the liquidity risk requirements of COLL and the relevant risk is therefore that the Company, although solvent, either does not have available sufficient financial resources to enable it to meet its obligations as they fall due, or can secure such resources only at excessive cost.

-The Company has no debt funding (this is a matter of strategy, since debt funding would be available, and would form permissible capital resources against the relevant components of the CRR).
 Company policy is to maintain a positive cash balance at all times, taking into account the forecast future expenditure of the Company.
 Capital subscriptions are planned to allow maintenance of a positive cash balance.
+(1)